CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ## Prerequisites

 *   Please verify licensing requirement to use the Intersight Kubernetes Service.
 You will need the Premier or Advantage license to be able to use IKS:
+BA: Not sure how this is a pre-req.
+They will use the Sandbox Intersight Account right?

 ![](intersight-04-iks-hello-images/license.png)